M0ST4FA/FSM/docs/Sphinx/GettingStarted.rst

 .. role:: cpp(code)
   :language: cpp

-Simulate a finite state machine
+Simulate a Finite State Machine
 -------------------------------

 To get started, you need to create an FSM object to represent your state machine.